aungzm/Docs/mysql/readme.md

-Sure, here are 15 useful MySQL commands in plaintext markdown:
+Here are 15 useful MySQL commands in plaintext markdown:

 ## 1. Login to MySQL server
 ```bash